apache/systemds/algorithms-survival-analysis.md

   * Line 5: Cox & Snell Rsquare
   * Line 6: maximum possible Rsquare.

-Above, the AIC is computed as in [[Stepwise Linear Regression]](algorithms-regression.html#stepwise-linear-regression), the Cox & Snell Rsquare is equal to $$1-\exp\{ -l/n \}$$, where $l$ is the log-rank test statistic as discussed above and $n$ is total number of observations, and the maximum possible Rsquare computed as $$1-\exp\{ -2 L(\textbf{0})/n \}$$,
+Above, the AIC is computed as in [Stepwise Linear Regression](algorithms-regression.html#stepwise-linear-regression), the Cox & Snell Rsquare is equal to $$1-\exp\{ -l/n \}$$, where $l$ is the log-rank test statistic as discussed above and $n$ is total number of observations, and the maximum possible Rsquare computed as $$1-\exp\{ -2 L(\textbf{0})/n \}$$,